 Status: Town continues to seek grant funds for this project.
 Additionally, the Town applied for a 2011 Pre-Disaster Mitigation Grant seeking funding to provide an emergency HVAC system for the first two (2) floors in the Town Hall building.
 Furthermore, the Town has executed an Emergency Debris Removal Contract under RFP No. 15-02 with Phillips and Jordan, Inc. and DRC Emergency Services, LLC., for clearance of debris to the side of the road and other Debris Removal Services.
+The Town will soon execute a new Emergency Debris Road Clearing Services Contract under RFP 19-09, with T.F.R.
+Enterprises, Inc. for clearance of debris to the side of the road and other Debris Removal Services.
 The contract includes the rental of generators as needed ranging from 5 to 120 KW, as well as portable trailer mounted air conditioners (5 and 12 tons) and portable server coolers (2 and 3 tons).